Where, who to watch at 28th annual American Century Championship at Edgewood Tahoe | SierraSun.com

 This year's field includes returning players such as Justin Timberlake, Stephen Curry and Charles Barkley, in addition to new faces like Charles Woodson and Paige Spiranac.

-Regardless of whom you’ve come out to see, we’ve assembled a guide on the best spots to watch and who to look out for:
+Regardless of which celebrity you've come out to see, we've assembled a guide on the best spots to watch and the golfers to look out for:

 BAY AREA SPORTS STARS

-By this point, who isn’t a Golden State Warriors fan — or at least a bandwagoner?
-Keep your eye out for Splash Brothers Curry and Klay Thompson throughout the course of the tournament.
+By this point, who isn't a Golden State Warriors fan — or at least a bandwagoner?
+Keep your eyes out for Splash Brothers Curry and Klay Thompson throughout the course of the tournament.

 NHL fans will be pleased to hear that all-star San Jose Sharks center Joe Pavelski returns this year, along with former Sharks forward and current broadcaster Jeremy Roenick.